irishakarpova/graphql-auth/README.md

   REFRESH_TOKEN_SECRET=refreshsecret
 - Run server with npm run start

-3. To run the front-end Move the directory react-webpack
+3. To run the front-end move the directory react-webpack

 - Install dependencies by running an npm install command.
 - Create .env file with 2 variables: